Jineshbansal/Fhe-Dutch-Auction/README.md

 6. **Funds Requirement at Bidding Time**

     Participants must provide funds upfront when placing a bid.
 This ensures only serious bidders participate, reducing spam and fraudulent bidding.

+7. **Handling Insufficient Participation**

+    If the auction does not receive any bids or has too few participants, it is considered not fully sold.
+In such cases, the auction execution will occur at the lowest set price, and any unsold tokens will be returned to the auction owner.

 ## Functions in blindAuctionERC20.sol
 1. **initiateAuction**